webpack/webpack-cli/OPTIONS.md

   --no-watch-options-stdin                                                           Do not stop watching when stdin stream has ended.

 Global options:
   --color                                                                            Enable colors on console.
   --no-color                                                                         Disable colors on console.
   -v, --version                                                                      Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands.
   -h, --help [verbose]                                                               Display help for commands and options.

 Commands:
-  build|bundle|b [options]                   Run webpack (default command, can be omitted). watch|w [options]                          Run webpack and watch for files changes. version|v [commands...]
-Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands. help|h [command] [option]                  Display help for commands and options. serve|s [options]                          Run the webpack dev server. info|i [options]                           Outputs information about your system. init|c [options] [scaffold...]
-Initialize a new webpack configuration. loader|l [output-path]                     Scaffold a loader. migrate|m <config-path> [new-config-path]  Migrate a configuration to a new version. configtest|t [config-path]                 Tests webpack configuration against validation errors. plugin|p [output-path]                     Scaffold a plugin.
+  build|bundle|b [entries...] [options]                                              Run webpack (default command, can be omitted). configtest|t [config-path]                                                         Tests webpack configuration against validation errors. help|h [command] [option]                                                          Display help for commands and options. info|i [options]                                                                   Outputs information about your system. init|c [scaffold...] [options]                                                     Initialize a new webpack configuration. loader|l [output-path]                                                             Scaffold a loader. migrate|m <config-path> [new-config-path]                                          Migrate a configuration to a new version. plugin|p [output-path]                                                             Scaffold a plugin. serve|s [entries...] [options]                                                     Run the webpack dev server. version|v [commands...]
+Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands. watch|w [entries...] [options]                                                     Run webpack and watch for files changes.

 To see list of all supported commands and options run 'webpack --help=verbose'.